cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 There is a set of vertices, and each vertex has an outgoing edge to another vertex.
 With DSU you can find the end point, to which we get after following all edges from a given starting point, in almost constant time.

-A good example of this application is the **problem of painting subarrays**:
+A good example of this application is the **problem of painting subarrays**.
 We have a segment of length $L$, each element initially has the color 0.
-We have to repaint the subarray $[l; r]$ with the color $c$ for each request $(l, r, c)$.
+We have to repaint the subarray $[l; r]$ with the color $c$ for each query $(l, r, c)$.
 At the end we want to find the final color of each cell.
-We assume that we know all requests in advance, i.e. the task is offline.
+We assume that we know all the queries in advance, i.e. the task is offline.

 For the solution we can make a DSU, which for each cell stores a link to the next unpainted cell.
 Thus initially each cell points to itself.
 After painting one requested repaint of a segment, all cells from that segment will point to the cell after the segment.

-Now to solve this problem, we consider the requests **in reverse order**: from last to first.
+Now to solve this problem, we consider the queries **in the reverse order**: from last to first.
-To execute the query, we take help from our DSU.
+To execute a query, we take help from our DSU.
 We find the left-most unpainted cell inside of a segment, repaint it, and with the pointer we move to the next empty cell to the right.

 Here we can use the DSU with path compression, but we cannot use union by rank / size (because it is important who becomes the leader after the merge).